 Great Composites Need Great Photos!

-If you absolutely can't visit our studio, you can submit a photo - but it has to follow strict quality standards.
-We can't just use a nice snapshot of you and 'Photoshop it', sorry - to keep your photo consistent with the rest of the class your submission must follow the guidelines below.
+If you absolutely can't visit our studio, it is possible to submit a photo as long as it meets strict quality standards.
+A nice snapshot won't do, unfortunately - to keep your photo consistent with the rest of the class your submission must follow the guidelines below.

 KEY PHOTO REQUIREMENTS:

 • Submit a recent professional studio portrait.

 • Include permission from the photographer to use the image.

 • Provide a high-quality original image file, not a scan or copy.

 • Your photo should look similar to the sample at left.

 • Minimum image size: 1200 x 1500 pixels (4x5" at 300dpi)